xiaofeng-d/multi-GPU/README.md

+### Pytorch FSDP modifications

+We're testing FSDP fully sharded model to distribute the parameters and data into multiple GPUs, in order to enlarge the maximum possible training data dimension.

 ### Pytorch Lightning modifications

 We're using the Pytorch Lightning framework for convenience of training with multiple GPUs and possibly tackling larger box and many more particles.

 # ML-Recon